rhpco/JS-Sandbox-Escape-Playground/README.md

 # JS Sandbox Escape - Playground

-This Playground is based on different JS Sandbox technique an it useful to improve Sandbox escaping technique
+This Playground is based on different JS Sandbox technique and it is useful to improve Sandbox escaping technique in JS context.

 ## static-eval